open-telemetry/community/docs/how-to-configure-new-repository.md

    repository `opentelemetry-foo` they will be named `foo-approvers` and `foo-maintainers`. `foo-maintainers` is a child of `foo-approvers` as it always contains subset of people and defines larger scope of privileges.
-2. Event though the members of `foo-maintainers` are the members of `foo-approvers` automatically as the groups are enclosed, every member of `foo-maintainers` should be included in `foo-approvers` explicitly with the "Maintainer".
+2. Even though the members of `foo-maintainers` are the members of `foo-approvers` automatically as the groups are enclosed, every member of `foo-maintainers` should be included in `foo-approvers` explicitly with the "Maintainer".
 So repository maintainers can invite new approvers.